 One of the best things to do in Tallinn in winter is to climb to the top of Toompea Hill.
 From here, you have a fantastic view of the city’s red roofs and the layer of snow on top of them.
 On a clear day, you might even see the Baltic Sea from here.

 Walking through the Old Town is one of the highlights of Tallinn.
 You can easily spend hours wandering through the cobblestone streets and admiring the historic buildings.
 Make sure to stop by the Town Square to see the Town Hall.
-If you visit in December, you can explore the Christmas Market here and see a large Christmas tree.
+If you visit in December, you can explore the Christmas Market here and see a giant Christmas tree.
 Both Tallinn and Riga claim the record for setting up the first Christmas tree in the world, and while it’s not clear which tree is older, Tallinn is definitely one of the first places in the world where people decorated a tree for the holidays.

 If you need to warm up, hop into one of Tallinn’s many museums.
 The Great Guild Hall is perfect for learning about the history of the city.